 Mr. Binns is a graduate of the University of Virginia.
 He and his wife Beth live in Silver Spring, MD.

-Katie Stauss is a Global Health Practice Director at Panagora, focusing on country-specific health activities and business development.
-She brings 25 years of experience in international development, including providing technical and management support to projects funded by the U.S. Agency for International Development, the U.S. Departments of State and Labor, the U.K. Department for International Development, and multi-donor funds.
-Prior to joining Panagora, Katie led Scintilla Consulting, a small woman-owned business focused on business development, program design, facilitation, and monitoring and evaluation services for international development programs.
-Previously, Katie also served for 12 years at Chemonics International, where she led a range of global health and private sector initiatives, including projects funded by the President’s Emergency Plan for AIDS Relief.
-Katie has skills integrating gender, youth, and social inclusion and climate change mitigation and adaptation into program activities.
+Katie Stauss oversees Panagora’s programmatic work and brings over 25 years of experience in international development, including providing technical and management support to projects funded by the U.S. Departments of State and Labor, the U.K. Department for International Development, the former U.S. Agency for International Development, and multi-donor funds.
+Prior to joining Panagora, Katie led Scintilla Consulting, a woman-owned small business, where she focused on business development, program design, facilitation, and monitoring and evaluation services for international development programs.
+Katie also served for 12 years at Chemonics International, where she led a range of global health and private sector initiatives, including projects funded by the President’s Emergency Plan for AIDS Relief (PEPFAR).
+Katie has skills integrating gender, youth, social inclusion, and climate change mitigation and adaptation into program activities.
 She brings knowledge of policies and strategies to combat global human trafficking through past support to strategic planning for the Alliance to End Slavery and Trafficking and other country-level anti-trafficking work.
-Katie has experience in Africa (Burkina Faso, Democratic Republic of Congo, Ethiopia, Madagascar, Malawi, Niger, Rwanda, Senegal, and Zambia), Asia (Kyrgyzstan, Maldives, Myanmar, Philippines, Sri Lanka, and Thailand) and in Haiti.
+Katie has experience in Africa (Burkina Faso, Democratic Republic of Congo, Ethiopia, Madagascar, Malawi, Mali, Niger, Nigeria, Rwanda, Senegal, Uganda, and Zambia), Asia (Cambodia, Kyrgyzstan, Maldives, Myanmar, Philippines, Sri Lanka, and Thailand) and in Haiti.
 She speaks fluent French and conversational Wolof and Spanish and studied Arabic in Syria.
-She holds a bachelor’s degree in history and political science from Duke University in Durham, North Carolina and studied international economics at Johns Hopkins School for Advanced International Studies in Washington, D.C.
+She holds a bachelor’s degree in history and political science from Duke University in Durham, North Carolina, and a master’s degree in international public policy from Johns Hopkins School of Advanced International Studies (SAIS) in Washington, D.C.